aliyun/aliyun-emapreduce-datasources/README.md

 In this section, we will demonstrate how to manipulate the Aliyun OSS data in Spark.

 ### Step-1.
 Initialize an OssOps
-Before we read/write OSS data, we need to initialize an OssOps, like:
+Before read/write OSS data, we need to initialize an OssOps, like:

 ```